fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     public readonly string customerId;

     ```

+    The read-only fields `accountNumber` and `customerId` are both initialized in the constructors.
+The `accountNumber` field is initialized with a unique value, and the `customerId` field is initialized with the value of the `customerIdNumber` parameter.

 1. To convert the `accountNumber` and `customerId` fields to read-only properties, replace the `accountNumber` and `customerId` field declarations with the following code: